thoughtbot/gitsh/CONTRIBUTING.md

 output is available in the log for the test itself (e.g.
 `spec/integration/arguments_spec.log`).

+## Manual testing

+To run your cloned version of gitsh locally, simply run:

+    ./bin/gitsh

 ## Releasing a new version

 gitsh is packaged and installed using GNU autotools.